wp-plugins/content-protector/readme.txt

 * Fixed some default settings
 * Improved documentation

+= 1.2
+* Color picker on settings screen now uses the built-in Iris jQuery plugin.
+* Use of `wp_localize_script` means no more passing values to Javascript files via query strings (DOING IT RIGHT!).
+* Allowing commenters the use of ROT13 is now an option instead of automatic.

 == Upgrade Notice ==

 = 1.0 =
 * Initial release.
 No upgrade required.

+= 1.2 =
+* Farbtastic jQuery color picker previously used is deprecated by Wordpress.
+Please upgrade.